Data Sources¶

 Overview¶

 The model integrates multiple global datasets covering agricultural production, climate, population, health, and water resources.
-This page documents the key datasets, their licenses, and how to obtain them.
+This page documents all external datasets used by the project, their licenses, and how to obtain them.

 Manual Download Checklist¶